Monroe Township, Gloucester County, New Jersey: Roads and highways

 As of May 2010, the township had a total of 180.28 mi of roadways, of which 131.72 mi were maintained by the municipality, 32.30 mi by Gloucester County and 16.26 mi by the New Jersey Department of Transportation.

-Black Horse Pike is a four-lane, arterial highway which traverses the entire township northwest-to-southeast and provides direct access to downtown Philadelphia (30 minutes) and Atlantic City (35 minutes).
+Black Horse Pike is a four-lane, arterial highway which traverses the entire township northwest-to-southeast and provides direct access to Philadelphia (30 minutes) and Atlantic City (35 minutes).
 The northwestern portion within the township is part of Route 42, while the southeastern segment forms the eastern portion of U.S. Route 322 within the township.
-The remainder of U.S. Route 322 in Monroe Township is a two-lane arterial highway which traverses the township west of the Black Horse Pike.
-It provides access to the New Jersey Turnpike, north and south (30 minutes), with access to the Commodore Barry Bridge and Delaware Memorial Bridge to Interstate 95 (40 minutes).
+The remainder of US 322 in Monroe Township is a two-lane arterial highway which traverses the township west of the Black Horse Pike.
+It provides access to the New Jersey Turnpike, north and south (30 minutes), with access to the Commodore Barry Bridge and Delaware Memorial Bridge to I-95 (40 minutes).
 Major county roads within the township include County Route 536, County Route 538, and County Route 555.

-Running just outside the township is the Atlantic City Expressway, a four-lane, limited access highway that parallels the Black Horse Pike and provides direct access to downtown Atlantic City (30 minutes) and access to the Garden State Parkway, north and south.
+Running just outside the township is the Atlantic City Expressway, a four-lane, limited access highway that parallels the Black Horse Pike and provides direct access to Atlantic City (30 minutes) and access to the Garden State Parkway, north and south.